BenjMy/EOMAJI/README.md

 Future work:
 - introducing heterogeneities into the soil structure, which will be addressed using a data assimilation approach to calibrate the model during rainfed seasons.
 This calibration will help characterize soil properties and serve as a baseline model for simulations during the irrigation season.

+### Scenario based on historical data

+Using the Climate Data Store (CDS) API: https://cds-beta.climate.copernicus.eu/how-to-api

+- ERA5 hourly data on single levels from 1940 to present
+- Crop productivity and evapotranspiration indicators from 2000 to present derived from satellite observations

+`pip install cdsapi´

 ## Real field sites water accounting